WashingtonYandun/WashingtonYandun/README.md

-- 👋 Hi, I’m @WashingtonYandun
+- 👋 Hi, I’m @WashingtonYandun aka WMYM.
+-
-- 👀 I’m interested in AI, PYTHON, JS, CSS, BOTS, WEB DEVELOPMENT - FRONTEND, MOBILE APPS AND VIDEOGAMES
+- 👀 I’m interested in:
+- AI
+- WEB DEVELOPMENT
+- CHATBOTS
+- VIDEOGAMES
+- ROBOTICS
+-
-- 🌱 I’m currently learning PYTHON, JAVA, JS, HTML, CSS , C# =by doing projects=
+- 🌱 I’m currently learning:
+- PYTHON, JAVA, JS, HTML, CSS , C#, SCALA, C, C++, POSTGRESQL, SQL SERVER
+- (i already worked with most of those technologies but i didn't master that habilities yet by the way am a "JUNIOR DEV")
-- 💞️ I’m looking to collaborate on all projects where i could help because that way i can learn more
+- 💞️ I’m looking to collaborate on...
+- all projects where i could help because that way i can learn more and improve in all aspects
 - 📫 How to reach me "soon xd"

 <!---